Natalie Bennett: Political positions

 Bennett has considered herself a feminist since she was a young child, claiming that it was her "first politics".
 She also founded the Green Party women's group and was a trustee of the Fawcett Society between 2010 and 2014.
 She became interested in environmental issues when she obtained a degree in Agricultural Sciences.
 She is in favour of abolishing the monarchy.
 In an April 2015 interview, she said that she supports the Green Party policy of an economic and cultural boycott of Israel, and also thought that Britain should cease arms sales to Saudi Arabia.
 She has also voiced support for polygamy and polyamorous relationships.

+She opposes HS2, a high-speed railway, arguing that the project is unhealthy socially, bad for the environment, and harmful to local economies.

 Personal life

 Baroness Bennett is single and lives in Sheffield.
-During her time as leader her partner was Jim Jepps, a left-wing activist who was a member of the Socialist Workers Party (SWP) for approximately a decade before leaving it around 2003.
+During her time as leader, her partner was Jim Jepps, a left-wing activist who was a member of the Socialist Workers Party (SWP) for approximately a decade until 2003.